Skip to Content

 Water meters for all new or replacement mobile homes placed on a concrete, paved or gravel slab shall be located inside the home in a warm, dry and accessible location.
 The meter may not be installed under the home.
 Mobile homes placed on full basement foundations are considered Single Family Residential as described above.

 The safety of Utility employees is paramount.
 If a water meter is located under the mobile home, the Utility requires the Customer to relocate the meter, at their expense, to a Utility approved location.
-Failure of the Customer to provide safe access to the water meter as described above will result in the initiation of disconnection proceedings pursuant to Chapter 660.
+Failure of the Customer to provide safe access to the water meter as described above will result in the initiation of disconnection procedures pursuant to Chapter 660.

 Mobile Home Communities:

-In mobile home communities where the water distribution system is not owned and maintained by the Utility the water service shall be metered at the point of entry of the water service line onto the property with a single master meter.
+In mobile home communities where the water distribution system is not owned and maintained by the Utility, the water service shall be metered at the point of entry of the water service line onto the property with a single master meter.

 The master meter shall be placed inside a structure meeting the Utility’s current specifications.
 The meter structure (pit or above ground building) shall be owned, installed, and maintained by the Customer in good repair at the Customer’s expense.